statful/statful-springboot-starter/README.md

 ## Quick start

-This client requires you to configure and initialize a `StatfulClient` bean as described [here](https://github.com/statful/statful-client-java#quick-start).

-After that simply add the dependency using Maven for example:
+Add the dependency using Maven for example:

 ```
 <dependency>